LeonardaSrdelic/leonardasrdelic.github.io/CV.md

 *Ekonomska misao i praksa* (accepted, not published yet).
 [Read here](https://doi.org/10.3326/ao.2024.139)

 **Srdelic, L. (2024)**.
-Tranzicijski rizici klimatskih promjena: Analiza emisija stakleničkih plinova u Hrvatskoj i europodručju.
+Transition Risks of Climate Change: An Analysis of Greenhouse Gas Emissions in Croatia and the Euro Area.
 *Oeconomica Jadertina 1/2024*.
 [Read here](https://doi.org/10.15291/oec.4433)

 **Srdelic, L. (2024)**.
-Makroekonomija klimatskih promjena: Pregled klimatskih projekcija i utjecaja na gospodarstvo i financijski sustav Hrvatske.
+Overview of Physical Climate Risks and Their Impact on the Economy and Financial System of Croatia.
 *Oeconomica Jadertina 1/2024*.
 [Read here](https://doi.org/10.15291/oec.4434)